enderkus/RightclickOpenInWindowsTerminalForWindows/README.md

 First Step ;

-Create a folder in C: directory and write name Scripts Download wt.js and wt.ico files and move in Scripts folder.
+Create a folder in C: directory and write name Scripts Download wt.vbs and wt.ico files and move in Scripts folder.

 Second Step ;